helldotrs/helldotrs/README.md

-- 👋 Hi, I'm @hellmak - Your local Hacker Witch!
+- 👋 Your local Hacker Witch!
 - 👋 I'm first and foremost a cynical stoic - if that's an issue you are most likely not goint to enjoy my projects.
 - 👀 I'm interested in programming, alternative keyboard hardware/layouts
 - 🌱 I'm currently learning Git, PyGame and C#.